 Finding the Right Type of Person

-The shop I manage the salon for decided to take on an apprentice with the hopes of mentoring someone into a quality, life-long groomer.
+The shop I manage the salon for decided to take on a grooming apprentice with the hopes of mentoring someone into a quality, life-long groomer.
 This was a first for me as I am still learning new techniques and honing my own skills throughout the past 8 years.
 Our shop had the clientele numbers to provide for the hands-on portion, we were just struggling to find a good fit.
 I was a little apprehensive at first; however, it turned into one of the best decisions the shop has made.
 After speaking with some of the representatives from Paragon School of Pet Grooming, we were able to find a great candidate who met our core values with an eagerness to learn.
 We used Paragon’s online learning in addition to the surplus of clients we had to provide her with the necessary hands-on learning needed to progress through the education.

 Be Realistic About Expectations & Timeline

 In the beginning stages, I was very overwhelmed about all the things I knew I would have to teach to someone starting from scratch, whether that’s safety measures, proper technique, or simply speaking with the clients and translating their requests into the haircut they desired.
 The anxiety of forgetting something important was always present as I’m used to being on “auto-pilot” during my grooms.
-I had never thought of myself as someone experienced enough to take on the responsibility of having an apprentice.
+I had never thought of myself as someone experienced enough to take on the responsibility of having a dog grooming apprenticeship program.
 My boss, a non-groomer, was a little more enthusiastic about the process and thought my apprentice would become capable of handling the workload sooner than what was realistic, which led to a few scheduling complications.
 It did take some trial and error to work out the best way to progress through the digital program, as to be expected.

-Moving from Bather to Groomer
+Moving Grooming Apprentice from Bather to Groomer

 We paid the apprentice an hourly wage before moving her completely to commission and only scheduled Basic Bath and Brush appointments for the first few weeks so she could slowly adjust into how the salon functions.
 When the education moved into more of the haircutting, I would have her shadow me, watch my routine, and explain why I was performing specific tasks.
 I gradually started having her prep my grooms with pads, sanitary, nails, and light rough-ins.
 Then we moved into her bathing, drying, and brushing out my clients as I supervised.
 The last portion of her hands-on learning, to guarantee she would meet the requirements for submission, was to do a few Body Contours on her own and the rest she would bathe, dry, and prep my clients.
 Then I would have her groom one half of the dog while I finished the other side.
 We found this to be extremely time effective because I was able to make up for the extra time it took my apprentice.
 Every week I would tip share as she did a lot of the work.
 Half of her days were spent doing the modules online and when she couldn’t progress further, she would be working at my side.